mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ## Charts

 Since the initial stable release of MUI X Chart a few months ago, we have been diligently listening to your feedback and focusing on refining the foundational charts to ensure they effectively cater to your diverse use cases.
-This includes bug fixes, doc improvements, and support for more complex use cases.
+This includes bug fixes, doc improvements, and support for more complex scenarios.

 ### Reference line